You’re wondering if you’re normal or broken

 Most articles tell you what chronic procrastination looks like.
 Fewer give you a practical tool to figure out where you stand.
 Here’s an approach that works better than any single question we’ve found.
 Three questions, asked honestly, for every area of your life.

 We call this the Spread-Duration-Distress Assessment.
 It synthesizes three dimensions that procrastination researchers like Sirois and Steel have consistently identified as the most reliable for distinguishing occasional from chronic patterns [1][4].
-The three-domain threshold is synthesized from patterns identified in Steel’s meta-analysis [1] and Stead and colleagues’ research on procrastination severity [6], not a clinically validated cutoff.
+The three-domain threshold is synthesized from patterns identified in Steel’s meta-analysis [1] and Ferrari and colleagues’ cross-national prevalence research [2], not a clinically validated cutoff.
 It’s a structured way to see your own pattern more clearly so you can make an informed decision about what to do next.
+Note for ADHD readers: if you suspect ADHD may be a factor, read the adjustment section below before scoring yourself on Spread.

 Spread: Count the life domains where you’re currently procrastinating.
 Work counts as one.
 Health (medical appointments, exercise, nutrition) counts as one.
 Finances, relationships, and household management each count as one.
 If your number is one or two, you’re likely dealing with situational delay.
 If it’s three or more, the pattern has spread beyond any single trigger.

 Duration: How long has this pattern lasted in its current form?
 If the answer is weeks or a couple months, you’re in the occasional range.
-Stead, Shanahan, and Neufeld’s research on procrastination typology points to six months as the conventional threshold for chronic patterns – delays that persist across changing life circumstances rather than resolving when the situation shifts [6].
+Procrastination research generally treats six months as a conventional threshold for chronic patterns – delays that persist across changing life circumstances rather than resolving when the situation shifts [1].

 Distress: How much emotional weight does your procrastination carry?
 Occasional procrastinators feel a brief spike of stress near a deadline.
 Chronic procrastinators experience ongoing guilt, shame, and self-recrimination that persists between tasks.
 If your procrastination-related distress is a background hum you carry every day, that’s a meaningful signal.